SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayOutlineForSushuJack.md

 In addition to increased efficiency, the advanced technologies adopted by the British Royal Navy also allowed it to conquer even traditionally powerful armies with ease.

 "The steam-driven gunboat meant that European sea power, already supreme in open waters, could be extended inland. ...
 The ironclad _Nemesis_ ... was a disaster for the defending Chinese forces, which were easily brushed aside."
 (Kennedy Ch.
-4) Without the technologies of the steam engine — the hallmark of industrialization, it would be impossible for the British military to be able to threaten the Chinese
+4) Without the technologies of the steam engine — the hallmark of industrialization, it would be impossible for the British military to be able to so efficiently threaten the Chinese rule.